andgineer/airflow/README.md

 Airflow: http://127.0.0.1:8080/home (user admin, password admin)
 Flower: http://127.0.0.1:5551

 ETL tasks (DAGs) are in `etl/`.
-They mounted into Airflow containers so all your changes live update your DAGs.
+They are mounted into Airflow containers so all your changes live-update your DAGs.

-## DUGs
+## DAGs

-I created demo-DAG `HelloPandas` so you can see that everything is working.
+I created a demo DAG `HelloPandas` so you can see that everything is working.
-In the `merge` task logs you should see `Done.
+In the `merge` task logs, you should see `Done.
 Returned value was: ('Hello', 'Pandas')`.

 ## DBs

-We create DB for ETL tasks on the same server as airflow DB (postgres in `airflow-db`).
+We create a DB for ETL tasks on the same server as the Airflow DB (Postgres in `airflow-db`).
-Add it to airflow env connection as `etl_db`.
+Add it to Airflow environment connections as `etl_db`.

-And add to airflow env connection to some `dev DB` as `db_dev`.
+Also add to Airflow environment connections some `dev DB` as `db_dev`.
-Assuming this is business DB our ETL should work with.
+Assuming this is the business DB our ETL should work with.

 ## Scaling workers

-We can use `docker-compose` key `--scale` but better add more machines with workers.
+We can use `docker-compose` flag `--scale`, but it's better to add more machines with workers.

 ## Email
 To send emails from Airflow you need to configure SMTP server in `airflow.cfg` file.